IndigoUnited/js-dejavu/README.md

 ### Signature check ###

-All functions are virtual functions, there it can be overriden except if it is classified as final.
+All functions are virtual functions, therefore it can be overriden except if it is classified as final.
 Aditionally, if a method is abstract, a subclass can only implement/override if they obey their signature (must be equal or augmented with additional optional arguments).
 Arguments prefixed with a $ are evaluated as optional.
 The signature check is done for all abstract functions (interface functions are also considered abstract).